skyrim-multiplayer/skymp/README.md

 You can build and run server and unit-tests on Linux.
-As Skyrim has no native Linux version, client can only be built using MSVC, but then can be run with Proton (though some crashes can occur on SP startap and it can be tricky to get Skyrim itself to work with non-ASCII text, for example).
+As Skyrim has no native Linux version, client can only be built using MSVC, but then can be run with Proton (though some crashes can occur on SP startup and it can be tricky to get Skyrim itself to work with non-ASCII text, for example).

 * Ubuntu 18.04 or 20.04.
 Other distros are not tested or are expected to fail: